A Vertical Profiler May Be Right For You and Your Water Quality Needs

 How does the Profiler determine the depth of the water?

-What if the system needs to operate in an environment that is particularly cloudy or cold, can we add extra power to the system?
+If the system needs to operate in an environment that is particularly cloudy or cold, can we add extra power to the system?

 One meter from the bottom and one meter from the top will allow for reliable data acquisition.